About Terence Weldon: Catholic, gay, partnered; a father and and a grandfather.

 This increased visibilty has not yet significantly reached our parishes, cloisters, or ecclesiastical parishes, partly because so many of those who are most comfortable identifying as gay, refuse to identify as churchgoers.
 But in parallel with the secular world, the more we are indeed out in the church, the easier it will be for us, and for those who follow.

 So, to all you who are gay Catholics or lapsed Catholics, a plea and invitation: come in and come out.
 If you have lapsed, come back in to the Church, and hep to make a difference.
 If you remain a regular churchgoer, come in deeper -take on more active ministry.
 Let there be no doubt of your credentials as Catholic.
 Then, cautiously and gradually, come out as gay.
 If you can not trust your parish to be accepting, find one which will (welcoming communities do exist.
 This site will help you to find one.)
 Or, if you prefer, seek out a special Mass for an LGBT congregation.
 These too exist in many bigger cities, even if not on every Sunday.
 For most people, coming out in the secular world was not easy.
 You probably needed help and support from LGBT friends, and may have deliberately sought out explicitly gay public venues as much for affirmation as for the objective services offered (I know I did.
 Why else pay higher prices for a pint in Soho than in your neighbourhood local?)
 Coming out in the church will be more difficult, so you will need even more support.
 I hope that this site will help you to find a suitable support network for face to face contact and discussion.
 But the virtual society of the blogosphere can also represent support of a kind – and that, we definitely aim to provide.
-About you: I have no idea who you are, but I sincerely hope you will help me with your comments and contributions.
-This starts as a project of one man, but I really hope it will grow into a more collaborative venture, ultimately becoming a collective voice.

 More about me: For “My Journey in Faith“, see here.